seancorfield/next-jdbc/doc/tips-and-tricks.md

   (jdbc/execute! ps))
 ```

+## Reducing and Folding with `plan`

+Most of this documentation describes using `plan` specifically for reducing and notes that you can avoid the overhead of realizing rows from the `ResultSet` into Clojure data structures if your reducing function uses only functions that get column values by name.
+If you perform any function on the row that would require an actual hash map or a sequence, the row will be realized into a full Clojure hash map via the builder function passed in the options (or via `next.jdbc.result-set/as-maps` by default).

+One of the benefits of reducing over `plan` is that you can stream very large result sets, very efficiently, without having the entire result set in memory (assuming your reducing function doesn't build a data structure that is too large!).
+See the tips below on **Streaming Result Sets**.

+The result of `plan` is also foldable in the [clojure.core.reducers](https://clojure.org/reference/reducers) sense.
+While you could use `execute!` to produce a vector of fully-realized rows as hash maps and then fold that vector (Clojure's vectors support fork-join parallel reduce-combine), that wouldn't be possible for very large result sets.
+If you fold the result of `plan`, the result set will be partitioned and processed using fork-join parallel reduce-combine.
+Unlike reducing over `plan`, each row **is** realized into a Clojure data structure and each batch is forked for reduction as soon as that many rows have been realized.
+By default, `fold`'s batch size is 512 but you can specify a different value in the 4-arity call.
+Once the entire result set has been read, the last (partial) batch is forked for reduction.
+The combining operations are forked and interleaved with the reducing operations, so the order (of forked tasks) is batch-1, batch-2, combine-1-2, batch-3, combine-1&2-3, batch-4, combine-1&2&3-4, etc. The amount of parallelization you get will depend on many factors including the number of processors, the speed of your reducing function, the speed of your combining function, and the speed with which result sets can actually be streamed from your database.

+There is no back pressure here so if your reducing function is slow, you may end up with more of the realized result set in memory than your system can cope with.

 ## MS SQL Server

 In MS SQL Server, the generated key from an insert comes back as `:GENERATED_KEYS`.